Rarely is physical therapy funny. But with movement and mobility guru Kelly Starrett at the helm, laughs are guaranteed.

 Externally rotating the ankles not only creates the right tension, but it also stabilizes the back and forces the torso upright.
 Mobility guru Kelly Starrett says the movement is important for the set-up of the deadlift as well as the Olympic lifts.

 “I contend that if you turn that foot out as an unconscious compromise, you’re immediately going to collapse through the ankle,” he says.
-“And that sets me up so my only plane of force is to rotate in—’cause… Continue Reading
+“And that sets me up so my only plane… Continue Reading

 Comment